Close

 Pasture Improves Biodiversity and Climate

-The other thing we see is that good organic pasture, specifically when used in partnership with other farm types, benefits all of the land on a farm.
+The other thing we see is that good organic pasture, specifically when used in partnership with other farm types,benefits all of the land on a farm.

 On organic pastures, no toxic synthetic chemicals are allowed.
 In fact, even the extremely limited number of naturally derived pesticides are rarely used on organic pastures.
+All organic farms are doing their part to keep toxic chemicals off the land — Organic Valley has kept 540 million off since 1988.

-Not using toxic pesticides means worms and beneficial insects like bees, beetles, and butterflies love our pastures and the less-tended fence lines and treelines bordering them.
+Not using toxic pesticides means worms and beneficial insects like bees, beetles and butterflies love our pastures and the less-tended fence lines and treelines bordering them.
 These pollinators take refuge on organic farms with pastureland, and many of our farmers are taking it to the next level.

 Organic Valley farmers like the Bordessas and McClellands in California are restoring streambanks on their farms with native plantings.
 When established, the plants will help improve water quality by preventing erosion and filtering runoff and improve water retention in the soil, making the farm more resilient in times of drought.
 The plants will also provide new, pesticide-free habitat for native wildlife.